iit-plt/cs223/README.md

 | Class Test – 2    | 20    | 10%        |
 | End-Semester      | 50    | 50%        |

 *This is tentative.
-Any changes will be informed.*
+Any changes will be informed in due course of time.

 ---
 ### Textbooks